Helmut Paulus: Life

 Paulus was born in Genkingen on 29 April 1900.
 As the son of a pastor, Paulus grew up in a pietistic environment in Sindelfingen and Böblingen.
 His training as a bookseller in Ludwigsburg was interrupted for a while due to the First World War.
 He wrote his first literary works while he was still studying.
 After the war he studied German and history as a guest student at the University of Tübingen from 1920/21.
 In 1924/25 he spent some time with relatives in Palestine and worked as an accountant.
 After returning to Germany, he married Gertrude Struve in 1931.
 In 1932, he opened a bookstore in Magdeburg, which he had to close again in 1934 due to the economic crisis and inflation.

 Despite a certain appreciation for Hitler, Paul initially had strong reservations about the National Socialists, especially about fanaticism, hatred and anti-Semitism.
-In 1934 he was nevertheless forced to become a member of the Reichsschrifttumskammer ("Reich Literature Chamber") and, in 1936, he joined the National Socialist People's Welfare charity.
+In 1934 he was nevertheless forced to become a member of the Reich Chamber of Literature and, in 1936, he joined the National Socialist People's Welfare charity.
 In 1935, Paulus' debut work, Die Geschichte von Gamelin ("The Story of Gamelin"), was published and received wide acclaim.
 In 1939, Helmut Paulus was appointed archivist at the German Literature Archive in Marbach.
 Here he continued to be active as a writer, became a member of the Swabian Poets' Circle and developed strong contacts with the members of the circle.
 Paulus kept the minutes of meetings and correspondence for the circle of poets.